What are SEO metrics and why they matter for your website

 As an SEO expert at IncRev, I’ve learned that tracking the right metrics is crucial for evaluating and improving your search engine optimization efforts.
 In this comprehensive guide, I’ll walk you through the 10 most important SEO metrics to monitor, explain why they matter, and provide actionable tips on how to leverage them for better results.

-1. Total Organic Clicks
+1. Total organic clicks

 At its core, SEO aims to drive more organic traffic from search engines to your website.
 The most direct measure of this is Total Organic Clicks, which you can find in Google Search Console.